metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 Smart zone-rush by the Seahawks to force a Cardinal punt.

 The Seahawks cannot handle these blitzes from the Cardinals.
+Their play-action game is nerfed if the Cardinals already break through the line of scrimmage at the snap.

+Walker is a helluva player for the Seahawks.